RLGym/rlgym.github.io/docs/Getting Started/introduction.md

 ## What is RLGym?

 RLGym is a Python API for creating reinforcement learning environments.
 While it was originally designed for the game [Rocket League](https://www.rocketleague.com), the core API is now game-agnostic.
-This means you can use RLGym to create environments from simple grid worlds to complex physics simulations.
-Check out the [overview](/Getting%20Started/overview) section for a detailed overview of the RLGym API.
+This means you can use the RLGym API to create a broad range of environments, from simple grid worlds to complex physics simulations.
+Check out the [overview](/Getting%20Started/overview) section for a detailed overview of the new API.

 ## Getting Started